redhat-na-ssa/demo-ocp-llm-d/README.md

 ## Install Infra Prereqs

 - OpenShift 4.18 - see `ocp-4-18-setup` for manual installation of `llm-d` dependencies
-- OpenShift 4.19 - CRDs needed for `llm-d` are shipped in OCP 4.19
+- OpenShift 4.19 - dependencies needed for `llm-d` are shipped in OCP 4.19

 ## Configure RHOAI to Disable Knative Serving

-The default serving in RHOAI 2.x leverage Knative Serving (`llm-d` will be the default in 3.x).
+The default serving in RHOAI 2.x leverages Knative Serving (`llm-d` will be the default in 3.x).
 The following configurations disable Knative.

 ### `DSCInitialization`